• Skip to primary navigation

 Advertisement

-A common reason for right-click not working on Windows 11/10 is due to the computer being tablet mode, which automatically disables the right-click function.
+The problem could be due to the computer being in tablet mode, which automatically disables the right-click function.

 1. Click on Action Center Icon located at bottom-right corner of the screen.
 If your computer is in Tablet Mode, the Tablet Mode Icon will appear highlighted.